There’s nothing on this list that we shouldn’t be amazed by, but honestly, most of us—myself included—take many of them for granted.

 - 24-hour news from around the world

-You can turn on the television or your computer and find out what’s happening on the other side of the world in real time.
+You can turn on the television or your computer and find out what’s happening on the other side of the world in

 - The past is the present